 What To Pack for your Trip to Edinburgh

-Now that you are well on your way to planning your Edinburgh, Scotland Itinerary, it’s time to think about what to pack in your suitcase or backpack.
-Find all of our hacks on our Travel Packing page, but for now grab your Free Packing Checklist!
+Now that you are well on your way to planning your Edinburgh Itinerary, it’s time to think about what to pack in your suitcase or backpack.
+So grab our FREE Packing Checklist and let’s go to Scotland!

 Rainy Weather Gear and Layers